jeffremer/jeffremer.github.io/_posts/2011-04-09-documentation.md

 ### Jacob Kaplan Ross (Django) (Saturday, 2:45pm)

-Django has 360,000 words in it.
-You get more words than code.
+Django 66k lines of Python, 75k lines of English  You get more words than code.
 If there is one thing that endure past Django, it is the documentation culture.

 * Why read documentation?
 * Who should write documentation?